benadar293/benadar293.github.io/README.md

 We provide here our improved labels for the [MusicNet dataset](https://arxiv.org/abs/1611.09827) (the original dataset can be found [here](https://www.kaggle.com/imsparsh/musicnet-dataset)).

-The labels are in the form of MIDI files, and include instrument information.
+The labels are in the form of MIDI files aligned with the audio, and include instrument information.
+Onset timing accuracy of the labels is 32ms, which is sufficient to train a transcriber.
+Onset timings in the original MusicNet labels are not accurate enough for this.

 The labels were generated automatically by an EM process similar to the one described in our paper ["Unaligned Supervision for Automatic Music Transcription in The Wild"](https://link-url-here.org).
 We improved the alignment algorithm, and in order to get more accurate labels, we divided the datast into three groups, based on the ensembles: piano solo, strings, and wind.
 We performed the EM process on each group separately.

 You can train from scratch the architecture from the [MAESTRO paper](https://arxiv.org/abs/1810.12247) on MusicNet recordings with our labels.